Cody Bellinger Player Props: Cubs vs. Nationals

-Cody Bellinger -- with a slugging percentage of .778 in his past 10 games, including four home runs -- will be in action for the Chicago Cubs against the Washington Nationals, with Jake Irvin on the hill, on May 3 at 7:05 PM ET.
+On Thursday, Cody Bellinger (.778 slugging percentage in past 10 games, including four home runs) and the Chicago Cubs face the Washington Nationals, whose starting pitcher will be Patrick Corbin.
+First pitch is at 1:05 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his last game against the Nationals.
+In his most recent game he had a hitless performance (0-for-4) against the Nationals.

 Cody Bellinger Game Info & Props vs. the Nationals